pkriens/pkriens.github.io/_posts/2017-06-14-jpms-the-sequel.md

 ### Issues

 * `PackageDeclaration` in a module declaration seems topsy turvy and it does not compile.
-So ignoring this.
+So ignoring this. (**Update June 15:** this is from an out of date document it seems.)
 * The module name in the declaration uses a different production then the module name in the requires.
-They are identical but it is sloppy.
+They are identical but it is sloppy. (**Update June 15:** From Alex Buckley: One is a declaration of an entity (introduces a name for the entity by specifying identifiers) and one is a use of a previously declared entity (specifies a previously introduced name).
+It so happens that the syntactic forms are the same, but it is proper to distinguish declaration from use as has been done throughout the JLS since 1996.)

 ### Model